abhirast/redbase/README.md

 #### Debugging ####

-I wrote a C++ script to carry out many tests on methods of SM_Manager.
+I wrote a C++ script to test and debug SM_Manager under many different scenarios.
 These tests work like the tests for RM and IX part and get compiled after slightly modifying the ql_stub.cc (removing all couts, didn't spend time on thinking why).
 To operate these tests, one must create a db using the createdb command and then input the db name in the test file and compile.
 This process can be automated but I didn't spend time on it.
-My test suite does the following tests -
+This helped me in debugging my code using ddd.
+After debugging my implementation, I ran tests using the tester script provided to us.
+I modified some of the given data files so that they contain null attributes in many different positions as well as the cases when all attributes in a line are null.
+I also used valgrind to test for memory leaks.

+#### Acknowledgements ####
+I would like to thank Jaeho for discussion on some implementation aspects.

 # ix_DOC #